TimPasquini/BladesInTheDarkGenerators/README.md

 Feel free to make suggestions or report errors!

 Stand-alone Instructions:
 The easiest way to use these generators is via it's discord bot implementation, [Sparkwright](https://discord.com/oauth2/authorize?client_id=896105913960788029&permissions=2147543104&scope=bot%20applications.commands).
-Type "!help" to get started.
+Sparkwright now supports slash commands so just type '/' to see your options.
 There are several forks that use their own implementations like a web interface or .exe with gui.
 If you want to use this program as-is you'll need python.
 See instructions below.